osgirl/AzureMLSI2018/README.md

  Use Minikube for local development and testing, noting the following gotchas

 * Minikube has its own IP when trying to access an externalized service [how-to-connect-to-minikube-services-from-outside](https://stackoverflow.com/questions/46180814/how-to-connect-to-minikube-services-from-outside)
-* Custom docker images must be pushed to the minikub internal docker instance (https://kubernetes.io/docs/tutorials/hello-minikube/) and login (portal.azure.com or portal.azure.us respectively)
+* Custom docker images must be pushed to the minikub internal docker instance [minikube](https://kubernetes.io/docs/tutorials/hello-minikube/) and login (*portal.azure.com* or *portal.azure.us* respectively)

 1. Install local Azure Powershell Instance (required on Gov't) to [installing-powershell-core-on-linux](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-linux?view=powershell-6)